 Third party risk management consolidation

 Digital transformation exposes greater risks associated with third parties.
 According to Gartner, third-party risk management (TPRM) today is fragmented across different divisions within companies.
-As digitization becomes part of daily life, there will be a greater need for organizations to utilise a risk management software in order to mitigate these risks and avoid something falling through the cracks.
+As no-code and digitization become part of daily life, there will be a greater need for organizations to leverage compliance process automation in order to mitigate these risks and avoid something falling through the cracks.

 Privacy Tech: privacy regulations will drive automation